STAT545-UBC-hw-2019-20/stat545-hw-amejaes/Assignment 3/README.md

 For this assignment, I manipulated the gapminder dataset using dplyr and ggplot.

-An html version of this assignment is available at
+An html version of this assignment is available [here](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-amejaes/Assignment%203/hw03_dplyr.html)